Learn the pros and cons for emerald-cut diamonds and asscher-cut diamonds and how to find a high-quality diamond while staying in your budget.

 For asscher-cut diamonds, make sure all 8 facets meet in the middle.
 Some poorly cut diamonds have corner facets that reach only part way to the center, leaving the diamond looking awkward.
-These stones lack the mesmerizing “windmill” effect seen in most asscher cuts.
+These stones lack the mesmerizing “windmill” effect seen in most asscher-cut diamonds.

-The length-to-width ratio (L/W) greatly affects the appearance of step cuts, especially emerald cuts.
+The length-to-width ratio (L/W) greatly affects the appearance of step cuts, especially in emerald-cut diamonds.
 Most consumers prefer a L/W of 1.3 to 1.6, with the majority around 1.45.
 Take a look at these emerald-cut diamonds.
 What shape do you prefer?

 Photos © James Allen.
 Used with permission.